ChiHaoLu/zkSync-contracts/README.md

 # zkSync Contracts

-> To successfullty development in the zkSync, I highly encourage everyone scan the `hardhat.config.ts` first, there are lots of comments in this config.
+> 1. To successfullty development in the zkSync, I highly encourage everyone scan the `hardhat.config.ts` first, there are lots of comments in this config.
+> 1. Lots of examples are modified or copied from the repo listed in references, very thanks to zkSync and other impressive developers.

 ## Set-up